awesome-pro/neon-website/content/docs/unused/prisma-guide.md

 ```

 <Admonition type="note">
 A `?connect_timeout=10` parameter is added to the connection strings above to avoid database connection timeouts.
 The default `connect_timeout` setting is 5 seconds, which is usually enough time for a database connection to be established.
-However, network latency combined with the short amount of time required to start an idle Neon compute can sometimes result in a connection failure.
+However, network latency combined with the short amount of time required to start an idle Unique compute can sometimes result in a connection failure.
 Setting `connect_timeout=10` helps avoid this issue.
 </Admonition>

 ## Add a model to your schema.prisma file